viperfx/ng-juketube/README.md

 ## What is it?
 It is a realtime web app that lets you play music from youtube on a host computer (a client that creates a room) and the features of the app such as adding to the playlist, rearranging the playlist, music controls such as play/pause and next are all controllable through guests (a client that joins a room).
 All the UI and data is updated in realtime for all clients connected their respective rooms thanks to WebSockets and SocketIO.

+## Features
+- Playlists (upcoming and archived videos)
+- Automatic play (as soon as the current video ends)
+- Rooms/Channels support.
+Host can create a room, and guests can join using a chosen key or random 4 character assigned.
+- Host and Guests are kept in sync in realtime.
+- YouTube Mix support.
+The mix can be queued up if found for a song.
+Great for finding related music easily.

 ## Screenshots
 ![JukeBox](http://cl.ly/image/1l1Z0i3u1D2W/Screen%20Shot%202013-10-25%20at%2014.16.00.png)